weissbenjamin/MacShairport/README.md

 # MacShairport-Agent
 [MacShairport](https://github.com/joshaber/MacShairport) is a [Shairport](https://github.com/albertz/shairport)-Clone for OS X. This is a revision as an Mac OS Agent.
 It reads the Shairing name from the applications shared preferences.
+If none is saved it uses the Computername.

 ## Do to
 At the moment I am working on a prefpane for the settings.